harry-z-kang/CS7641/markov_decision_process/zkang35-analysis.md

 ![Figure 4.1](./assets/frozen_lake/PI_VI_Gamma_ExecutionTime_20.png)
 ![Figure 4.2](./assets/frozen_lake/PI_VI_Gamma_Iteration_20.png)

 Figure 4.1 captures the execution time of PI and VI with respect to $\gamma$ where the relationship can be modeled as an exponential equation.
 This observation largely follows the iteration vs $\gamma$ plot in Figure 4.2.
-This is largely due to the fact that a large discount factor means the agent will care more about the future reward indefinitely and thus it takes a lot longer for the reward at the goal to propogate to the rest of the states.
+This is largely due to the fact that a large discount factor means the agent will care more about the future reward indefinitely and thus it takes a lot longer for the reward at the goal to propagate to the rest of the states.

 Since the frozen lake problem is a grid world, it's a lot easier to visualize.